-108. Many students were not provided with an initial ISA contract to review and sign until after the student had already re-located to the San Francisco area to begin attending classes.

-109. Upon signing an initial ISA for year one, Plaintiffs were never told what the actual terms of subsequent ISAs would be, including the payment cap of those future agreements.
+- 108. Many students were not provided with an initial ISA contract to review and sign until after the student had already re-located to the San Francisco area to begin attending classes. - 109.
+Upon signing an initial ISA for year one, Plaintiffs were never told what the actual terms of subsequent ISAs would be, including the payment cap of those future agreements.
 In some instances, students did not know that there would be subsequent ISAs at the time that they enrolled in Make School's program.
-It was not until after the student signed an initial ISA upon enrollment, and after the student had invested significant time and money participating in the program, they were asked to sign new ISAs on more than one instance.

-110. Those agreements were presented without any meaningful opportunity to review them.
-In some instances, students (including several of the Plaintiffs named herein) were asked to sign ISAs the same day they received them or else they could not complete the program.
+It was not until after the student signed an initial ISA upon enrollment, and after the student had invested significant time and money participating in the program, they were asked to sign new ISAs on more than one instance. - 110.
+Those agreements were presented without any meaningful opportunity to review them.
+In some instances, students (including several of the Plaintiffs named herein) were asked to sign ISAs the same day they received them or else they could not complete the program.11 absurd results.

-&lt;sup>11 Moreover, on occasion the multiple ISAs provided to students were internally inconsistent and led to absurd results.
 For example, students in the 2016 Cohort needed to sign four or more ISAs to finance the program-two tuition ISAs providing for a 25% income share, and two or more living stipend ISAs, also providing for a 25% income share.
 Taken together, the ISAs provided that, all year one and year two tuition ISAs would be paid concurrently, followed by the year one and year two stipend ISAs (also paid concurrently).
 Construed together, several of Plaintiffs' ISAs (i.e., the ISAs for Corey Harrilal, Anastasios Lambrou, and Michael Loubier) purportedly require the student to pay 50% of his or her pretax income.
 However, elsewhere the ISAs prohibited the student and the school from entering into any ISAs which would result in an income share greater than 25%.
 Similarly, some of the Plaintiffs in the 2017 Cohort (namely Briant M. De Oliveira, Duncan MacDonald, and James A. Rezendes) signed a